quotidian-ennui/gh-my/README.md

   failures    : show workflow failures in your personal repositories in the last 14 days vulns       : show vulnerability alerts from dependabot in your personal repositories

+'issues' can have its output in JSON format
+'prs' can have its output in JSON format
-'reviews' can have its output in JSON format
+'reviews' can have its output in JSON format 'workload' can have its output in JSON format
   -j : output each row as a JSON object.
        This is useful if you want to script & pipe the output.
        (--jsonlines is also accepted)